Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/best-scratching-materials-sisal-vs-cardboard-vs-carpet.md

 Cardboard scratchers are typically made from corrugated cardboard arranged in layers or cut into shapes.
 The corrugated texture provides a unique scratching surface that many cats find irresistible.

-Cardboard has a different feel than sisal—it's softer and more yielding, yet still provides enough resistance for satisfying scratches.
+Cardboard has a different feel than sisalit's softer and more yielding, yet still provides enough resistance for satisfying scratches.
 The texture is uniform and predictable, which some cats prefer over the more variable texture of natural fibers.

 ### The cardboard appeal